Griffins Floral Designs

 Leaning

-Since light is food for plants and they need food to grow properly and thrive, plants with insufficient lighting will start to lean towards the primary light source.
-If you notice one side of a plant leaning towards the light, it’s a sure sign the entire plant is not getting enough food.
-Move the plant closer to the light source and give the plant a quarter of a turn at least once a week so all of its leaves can get ample light.
+Since light is food for plants, and they need food to grow properly and thrive, plants with insufficient lighting will lean toward the primary light source.
+If you notice one side of a plant leaning toward the light, it’s a sure sign the entire plant is not getting enough food.
+Move the plant closer to the light source and give it a quarter of a turn at least once a week so all of its leaves can get ample light.

 Leggy Plant